The Clear Edge

 His plateau at $35K wasn’t bad execution.
 It was a predictable outcome of the pricing architecture that capped revenue at $66K.

-He’d spent 11 months optimizing conversion (2.1% to 2.3%), which was irrelevant to the core constraint.
-Better conversion just meant hitting $66K ceiling faster, not breaking through it.
+• He’d spent 11 months optimizing conversion from 2.1% to 2.3%, which was irrelevant to the core constraint.

-This is a plateau pattern that repeats at every stage: You’re optimizing something that can’t solve your actual constraint.
+This is a plateau pattern that repeats at every stage: you’re optimizing something that can’t solve your actual constraint.

-Week 3-4: Strategy Reset
+— Week 3-4: Strategy Reset

-Standard approach: Fix what’s broken.
+Standard approach is to fix what’s broken.

-Plateau-breaking approach: Change what’s possible.
+Plateau-breaking approach is to change what’s possible.

 Soren had three strategic options:

-Option 1: Optimize the current model
+Option 1 — Optimize the current model

-Option 2: Increase ad spend dramatically
+Option 2 — Increase ad spend dramatically

-Option 3: Restructure pricing to change economics
+Option 3 — Restructure pricing to change economics

-Increase ARPU from $55 to $120-$150 monthly.
-This changes everything: LTV/CAC ratio, scale ceiling, support ratio, growth rate.
+• This changed everything: LTV/CAC ratio, scale ceiling, support ratio, and growth rate.

 Most operators choose Option 1 (safe).
 Soren chose Option 3 (necessary).

-New pricing structure:
+New pricing structure

-• Base: $1,200 annually ($100 monthly) - up from $660
+• Base was $1,200 annually ($100 monthly) — up from $660.

-• Pro: $2,400 annually ($200 monthly) - new tier with advanced features
+• Pro was $2,400 annually ($200 monthly) — new tier with advanced features.

-• Enterprise: $4,800 annually ($400 monthly) - new tier with white-label
+• Enterprise was $4,800 annually ($400 monthly) — new tier with white-label.

 Week 3, he analyzed risk:

-Downside risk:
+Downside risk

-• New signups might drop (conversion could fall from 2.3% to 1.0%)
+• New signups might drop (conversion could fall from 2.3% to 1.0%).

-• Reputation damage if perceived as a cash grab
+• Reputation damage if perceived as a cash grab.

-Mitigation strategy:
+Mitigation strategy

-• Grandfather existing customers at the current price for 12 months
+• Grandfather existing customers at the current price for 12 months.

-• Add features justifying new pricing before announcing
+• Add features justifying new pricing before announcing.

-• Launch premium/enterprise first, raise base later
+• Launch premium/enterprise first and raise base later.

-• Communicate the value increase clearly
+• Communicate the value increase clearly.

 Week 4, he executed:

-Implementation plan:
+Implementation plan

-Day 1-7: Built enterprise features (white-label branding, API access, priority support)
+• Day 1–7: Built enterprise features (white-label branding, API access, priority support).

-Day 8-14: Built pro features (advanced analytics, team collaboration, integrations)
+• Day 8–14: Built pro features (advanced analytics, team collaboration, integrations).

-Day 22-28: Reached out to existing customers offering a pro upgrade at a $100/month increase.
+• Day 22–28: Reached out to existing customers offering a pro upgrade at a $100/month increase.

 But the plateau was already costing him.
 Every month at $35K was a month not growing.
 The risk of action competed with the certainty of stagnation.

-Month 2: New Customer Response
+— Month 2: New Customer Response

 First new signup under new pricing: Day 8 after launch.